-- High Marnham test track - Old Dalby test track
+- RIDC Tuxford test track - RIDC Melton test track

-In each case the facility has been subject to specific investment to enable it to serve as a testing facility for new and modified vehicles for the benefit of the rail industry.
-In order to safeguard the primary purpose of these test tracks the normal arrangements for network access do not apply and special charges are made for access to reflect the special services provided.
-All access is granted subject to availability on a 'first come, first served' basis at the point of application.
-Applications for access are made to the facility manager via our Retail Innovation and Development Centre:
+In each case, the facility has been subject to specific investment to enable it to serve as a testing facility for new and modified rolling stock, yellow plant and infrastructure technology for the benefit of the rail industry.
+To safeguard the primary purpose of these test tracks the normal arrangements for network access do not apply and special charges are made for access to reflect the special services provided.
+All access is granted subject to availability on a 'first come, first served' basis at the point of application and obtaining Approval to Test from RIDC's System Review Panel (SRP).
+Applications for access are made to the facility manager via our Rail Innovation & Development Centre (RIDC): RIDC@networkrail.co.uk

-RIDC.RIDC@networkrail.co.uk